pranavshenoy/wifip2p/README.md

 # WiFi Peer-to-Peer

-An android application to send alert messages to nearby devices using Wi-Fi Direct.
+An android application (prototype) to send alert messages to nearby devices using Wi-Fi Direct.